 No use of traveler

-Twist is inserted to the fibers to bind them together
+The twist is inserted into the fibers to bind them together

 The vertical yarns are called warp yarn and horizontal sets of yarns are called weft yarn

-In ancient time spinning wheel was used to produce yarn.
+In ancient times spinning wheel was used to produce yarn.
 But now modern machines are used.

-In ancient time hand loom is used to make fabric but they are now replaced by automated machines
+In ancient times handloom is used to make fabric but they are now replaced by automated machines